FAQs

 - 11

 Yes!
 And many of our customers do.
-Localized estrogen therapy is
+Localized (vaginal) estrogen therapy is

-effective but it can take 3-4 months to show positive results.
+effective but it can take 3-4 months to show positive results as a treatment plan.
 Adding

 the moisturizer (apply separately--for example, one in the morning and

-one at night or every other day) will speed up results.
+one at night or every other day) can speed up results.

 - 12